leotam/leotam.github.io/_posts/2016-01-04-DIGITScardiac.markdown

 *27 sequential cardiac images are tiled and stacked to create a false color image.
 What do the colored regions represent and what in what domains does a convolution act on this image?*

-Interestingly, convolutions now act spatially and temporally on the image composed of a time series of images.
+Interestingly, convolutions now act spatially and temporally since the image is composed of a time series of images.
 When the preprocessing is done, fire up DIGITs 3.0.

 Non-classification datasets may be created in DiGITS through the "other" type of datasets.
 For these datasets, DiGITS expects the user to provide a set of LMDB databases.
 Note that since labels may be vectors (or matrices), it is not possible to use a single LMDB database to hold the image and its label.
 Therefore, DiGITS expects one LMDB database for the images and a separate LMDB database for the labels.